 There are a number of common mistakes people make when creating WordPress themes.
-This tutorial by Nauris Pūķis explains what they are and how to avoid them.
+This WordPress tutorial by Nauris Pūķis explains what they are and how to avoid them.

 Choosing the right colours for your website can have a big impact on its effectiveness (and on an ecommerce site, that means more sales).
 This WordPress tutorial shows you how to convert colours to customers.

-Adding icons to custom menus can be a nice way to add personality to your site, as well as improving usability.
+Adding icons to custom menus can be a nice way to add personality to your site, as well as improve usability.
 It's a relatively simple, two-step process that doesn't involve any PHP coding whatsoever.
 And this WordPress tutorial will show you just how to do it.

 When looking to customise a website, a lot of people edit the theme directly.
-This creates a number of problems, not least that you can't update the theme without losing your changes!
+This creates a number of problems, not least that you can't update the theme without losing your changes.
 The smart way to modify your site design is with a child theme.
 This tutorial walks though how to create one.